slamidtfyn/portfolio/README.md

 ## Github Repositories

-The following repositories is some of my sandbox repositories where i'm storing small test-projects of different technologies.
+The following repositories are some of my sandbox repositories where i'm storing small test-projects of different technologies.

 - [PHP and MYSQL with Docker](https://github.com/slamidtfyn/php-mysql)
 - [.NET Core 3.0 in Docker](https://github.com/slamidtfyn/docker-dotnet3)